salvo-rs/salvo/crates/oapi/docs/endpoint.md

   The operation_id can be any valid expression (e.g. string literals, macro invocations, variables) so long as its result can be converted to a `String` using `String::from`.

-* `tag = "..."` Can be used to group operations.
+* `tags = "..."` Can be used to group operations.
 Operations with same tag are grouped together.
 By default this is derived from the handler that is given to [`OpenApi`][openapi].
 If derive results empty str then default value _`crate`_ is used instead.